pldeepesh/verify_kyc/README.md

 Things to consider

-● Choice of frameworks and other tools.
+* Choice of frameworks and other tools.
-● Synchronous vs asynchronous processing.
+* Synchronous vs asynchronous processing.
-● Scalability (How well can it handle lots of traffic?)
+* Scalability (How well can it handle lots of traffic?).
-● Edge cases.
+* Edge cases.
 (Note that the source file is sourced from the customer directly).
-● Testability of the code with at least basic sanity tests.
+* Testability of the code with at least basic sanity tests.
-● Code should be of production quality.
+* Code should be of production quality.

 Human Feedback